Designing Radical Futures

 Travel to a future 100 years beyond the fall of capitalism, imagined by groups in the Connecticut River Valley in Massachusetts who work towards that future today.
 Download a map in English here, and in Spanish here (translation by Diego Acosta)

-Currently on display at the Taber Art Gallery at Holyoke Community College in Holyoke, Massachusetts.
+On display until March 12, 2026 at the Taber Art Gallery at Holyoke Community College in Holyoke, Massachusetts.
 See the gallery’s website to find out how to visit.

 Making Radical Futures